What Size Pilot Hole For Any Screw – Pilot Hole Sizes

 What Is The Difference Between A Pilot Hole And A Clearance Hole?

-You may have noticed in the table above, I have listed sizes for a pilot hole and a clearance hole, but what is the difference?
+You may have noticed in the table above, that I have listed sizes for a pilot hole and a clearance hole, but what is the difference?

 A pilot hole is always drilled into the second piece of timber the screw is going into.
 As mentioned above, it is the size of the shank of the screw while still allowing the threads to bite into the wood fibers.